 10. Copy of this License: You MUST include a copy of this License with every copy of the Open Game Content You distribute.

+11. Use of Contributor Credits: You may not market or advertise the Open Game Content using the name of any Contributor unless You have written permission from the Contributor to do so.
+12. Inability to Comply; If it is impossible for You to comply with any of the terms of this License with respect to some or

-30. Use of Contributor Credits: You may not market or advertise the Open Game Content using the name of any all of the Open Game Context due to statute, judicial order, or governmental regulation then You may not Use any Open Game Material so affected.
-13. Termination: This License will terminate automatically if You fail to comely with all terms herein and fail to cure such extent necessary to make it enforceable.
-15. COPYRIGHT NOTICE
+12. Inability to Comply.
+If it is impossible for You to comply with any of the terms of this License with respect to some or all of the Open Game Content due to statute, judicial order, or governmental regulation then You may not Use any Open Game Material so affected.

-En de or Controlation Cecules, non may not market or adverse due open Ceane Content using the name or any Contributor unders You have written permission from the Contributor to do so.

-3) termination: This Leense will terminate automatically in rou rai to comply with air terms preterin and rai to core such breach within 30 days of becoming aware of the breach.
+13. Termination: This License will terminate automatically if You fail to comply with all terms herein and fail to cure such breach within 30 days of becoming aware of the breach.
 All sublicenses shall survive the termination of this License.

-14. Reformation: If any provision of this License is held to be unenforceable, such provision shall be reformed only to the
+14. Reformation: If any provision of this License is held to be unenforceable, such provision shall be reformed only to the tent necessary to make it enforceable.
+12. COPYRIGHT NOTICE

-Open Game License v 1.0a () 2000, Wizards of the Coast, Inc.
+Open Game License v 1.0a © 2000, Wizards of the Coast, Inc.

-System Reference Document © 2000, Wizards of the Coast, Inc; Authors: Jonathan Tweet, Monte Cook, and Skip Williams, based on material by E. Gary Gygax and Dave Arneson.
+System Reference Document ⊚ 2000, Wizards of the Coast, Inc; Authors: Jonathan Tweet, Monte Cook, and Skip Williams, based on material by E. Gary Gygax and Dave Arneson.